nin-ed/SIH2020/README.md

 ## Stubble Trouble
 ### Team Name- Shooting Stars

 We are aiming to provide a marketplace and an online self-sustainable business model which would connect farmers to potential buyers of stubble.
 In this way the stubble burning could be stopped and could be used in an efficient way.
+For brief information, check out our presentation slides naming sih2020.pptx.

 Welcome to the SIH 2020 wiki!
 1. Fork the Repo